Ruubs02/WeatherApp/README.md

 # About The Project

 I made this project to get back into web development.
-I haven't used HTML, CSS and Javascript in years so i wanted to try it out again by making a simple weather app using the Accuweather API.
+I haven't used HTML, CSS and Javascript in years so I wanted to try it out again by making a simple weather app using the Accuweather API.

 I wanted to use Three.js with this project but that was a bit too much for this project.

 ## Tools used

 I used the basics for web development, which are HTML and Javascript.
-For CSS i used TailwindCSS instead.
+For CSS I used TailwindCSS instead.
-Like stated before i wanted to use Three.js but that was way out of scope for the project, i also never used it before and making a model for every type of weather was a bit too much for me.
+Like stated before I wanted to use Three.js but that was way out of scope for the project, I also never used it before and making a model for every type of weather was a bit too much for me.

 I also used Vite for the development of the app, though i haven't build it.